antonymcgreen/PowerShell-Docs.ru-ru/developer/prog-guide/accessdbprovidersample03-code-sample.md

           try
           {
-              // Create a odbc data adpater.
+              // Create a odbc data adapter.
 This can be sued to update the
               // data source with the records that will be created here
               // using data sets
               string sql = "Select * from " + tableName;